April - May, 2025

 ONLINE·9 classes·Kazue Kurahara

-For students who have finished Level 9, or are taking or finished level 10 of our Japanese Courses, or equivalent, and feel confident with Level 9 content/grammar.
-This class will be a nice challenge for the student who has just finished Level 9, and more comfortable for those at a higher level.
-If you are not confident in Level 9 patterns, Conv 7-8 may be a better conversational course for you.
+Recommended for students who have taken at least one Level 10 course of our Japanese Courses, or equivalent, and feel confident with some of the Level 10 content/grammar.
+This class will be a nice challenge for the student who is just starting the Level 10 progression, and more comfortable for those who have finished several parts of Level 10.
+Otherwise, Conv 7-9 may be a better conversational course for you.

 The course will emphasize role-playing by the students in different social and business situations.
 The focus will be on maintaining a conversation and learning and using situational vocabulary.

 The course is taught in two parts, first and second half.
-The second half will be covered this Late Spring semester.
+The first half will be covered this Late Spring.

 No textbook required.
 See Sample here.